2 boys shot to death outside California elementary school

 No arrests have been made in connection with the killings.

-Union City Police Lt.
+Police Lt.
 Steve Mendez said there was no sign of a connection between the shooting and the school where it took place.
 People occasionally gather in the relatively secluded parking lot, Mendez told the Times.

-Thompson said the district “will have support for our students and staff at the sites where these students attended when school resumes after the Thanksgiving break.”
+Thompson said the school district “will have support for our students and staff at the sites where these students attended when school resumes after the Thanksgiving break.”

 The district also will work with the Union City Police Department “to ensure that our schools are as safe as they can be,” he said.